rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 | (300 pts) Fire and Ice		| **Locked**				| 				|
 | (400 pts) Blocky's Revenge		| **Locked**				| 				|

-From the exploits presented above, we can already understand why video game developers must consider the security a very important aspect, and this is achieved with several principles and mechanisms that we can observe in video games nowadays, especially when most of them integrate an online aspect (more or less critical according to the game category):
+From the exploits presented above, we can already understand why video game developers must consider security as a very important aspect, and this is achieved with several principles and mechanisms that we can observe in video games nowadays, especially when most of them integrate an online aspect (more or less critical according to the game category):
 - Never trust the client
 - Store secret information on the server
 - Establish a patch management